nntrn/programming-notes/CSS/notes.md

 **Using JavaScript**
 LESS comes with a `less.js` file which is really easy to deploy in your website.
 Create a stylesheet with `.less` extension and link it in your document using the `rel="stylesheet/less"` attribute.

 > You are all set and can compose styles within the .less.
-The LESS syntax will be compiled on the fly as the page loads. ==Keep in mind that using JavaScript is discouraged at the production stage as it will badly affect the website performance==
+The LESS syntax will be compiled on the fly as the page loads. <mark>Keep in mind that using JavaScript is discouraged at the production stage as it will badly affect the website performance</mark>

 ```HTML
 <link rel="stylesheet/less" type="text/css" href="main.less" />